acama/ctf/csawfinals2013/Brad Oberberg/README.md

 #Description

-        Not sure what the module does, but it's a misc device that does stuff with structs, linked lists and stuff
+Not sure exactly what the module does, but it's a misc device that does things with structs, arrays, linked lists and stuff.
+I'd like to thank Michael C. for what I think was the best challenge of the CTF.

 ##The vulnerability

 We have the following:
 ```c
 #define MAX_CONSUMERS 255